akshat-2411/EduNomad-App/README.md

 - Android device or emulator (API level 21 or higher)

 ### 📄 License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - GNU GENERAL PUBLIC LICENSE.

 ### 🤝 Contribution
 Contributions are welcome!
 Please follow the guidelines below: